eagle840/katacoda-labs/sshbasics/step1.md

-The top terminal is this lab we'll consider ther server and the bottom one the client.
+The top terminal is this lab we'll consider the server and the bottom one the client.

+If you have an issue with commands rolling of the screen, use 'ctrl-L'

 # Top termainal (server)